-A significant proportion of my annual early-September holidays in Anglesey is spent sitting on my favourite rock looking out to sea.
+A significant proportion of my annual early-September holiday in Anglesey is spent sitting on my favourite rock looking out to sea.
 Nature waiting, I call it: just sitting there, waiting to see what comes along.

 It used to take me a couple of days to work out how to switch off, to divert all my attention to doing nothing.
 Nowadays it takes about 30 seconds.
 I sit on my rock, place my camera bag at my side, take out my flask of tea, hang my binoculars around my neck, take a couple of deep breaths, and I’m there: in the zone.